What is Reactive Hyperemia and Why it’s Important for Wound Care

 An example in its simplest form,

 Picture a garden hose.
-Pinch-off a garden hose with a thumb creating an obstruction in flow.
+Pinch off a garden hose with a thumb, creating an obstruction in the flow.
 Maintain the obstruction for 30 seconds and then release the pressure.
 The result is an initial pulse of water.
-Applied to the skin, the sudden restoration of blood flow surpasses normal levels in the affected area.
+When applied to the skin, the sudden restoration of blood flow exceeds normal levels in the affected area.
 In wound care, Alternating Pressure therapy with its timed cycles of “alternating pressure” is based on Reactive Hyperemia.
-Slight pressure applied to the skin, once released, forces increased flow of blood into the skin.
+Slight pressure applied to the skin, once released, forces an increased flow of blood into the skin.
 This increase in blood flow compensates for the oxygen and nutrient debt incurred during the period of reduced blood supply.

-In addition to the physical forces that increase blood flow, there is a complex interplay of metabolic factors and cell signaling that work to allow the rapid and increased restoration of blood supply.
+In addition to the physical forces that increase blood flow, there is a complex interplay of metabolic factors and cell signaling that enables rapid, increased restoration of blood supply.

 The accumulation of metabolic byproducts during the lack of blood flow triggers the body to respond.
 One such byproduct, adenosine, stimulates the release of vasodilator substances such as nitric oxide (NO).
 Nitric Oxide causes the relaxation of the smooth muscle cells in the blood vessel wall (Endothelial cells).
 When the blood vessel wall relaxes it opens/dilates allowing more blood to flow to the affected skin.
 The increased blood flow delivers vital oxygen, nutrients required for skin health, and is essential for healing of pressure wounds.